3 Hours / 3 CEs

 • Intended Audience

-This training is designed for mental health professionals—including psychologists, social workers, and other helping professionals—who wish to integrate principles of equity, justice, and inclusion into their cross-cultural assessment practices.
-The program is suitable for individuals at any stage of their career and is especially relevant for those working in psychological assessment, multicultural counseling, clinical psychology, and ethical practice with diverse populations.
-Participants commonly work in settings such as mental health clinics, hospitals, schools, community-based organizations, and private practices.
+This training is designed for mental health professionals, psychologists, social workers, and other helping professionals who wish to integrate principles of equity, justice, and inclusion into their cross-cultural assessment practices.
+It is particularly relevant for those specializing in psychological assessment, multicultural counseling, clinical psychology, and ethical practice with diverse populations.

 • Experience Level